 The Shokz OpenRun Pro are sub-par for phone calls.
 Their integrated mic has decent recording quality, ensuring that your voice sounds clear and natural to whoever you're talking to.
 That said, the mic struggles to separate your voice from moderate ambient noise, so if you're calling from a busy street or office, speech can be drowned out.
 As these headphones don't enter or cover your ears at all, they won't block out any background noise, making it harder to hear your call well.

-The Shokz OpenRun Pro come in two color variants: 'Blue' and 'Cosmic Black'.
-We tested the 'Black' variant, and you can see our model's label here.
-If you come across another variant, please let us know in the discussions, and we'll update our review.
+The Shokz OpenRun Pro come in four color variants: 'Blue', 'Black', 'Beige', and 'Pink'.
+In addition, they come in two sizes, Standard and Mini.
+At launch, they only came in Standard size, but now there's the Shokz OpenRun Pro Mini for smaller adults and younger people as well.
+We tested the 'Black' Standard-sized variant, and you can see our model's label here.
+If you come across another variant, please let us know in the forums, and we'll update our review.

-The Shokz OpenRun Pro are the upgraded variant of the Shokz OpenRun Bone Conduction.
-Unlike the base model, these headphones have the manufacturer's 'TurboPitch Technology', which they advertise helps their bass reproduction.
-However, they still struggle to reproduce a thumpy, punchy bass, so tracks sound flat.
+The Shokz OpenRun Pro are the upgraded version of the Shokz OpenRun Bone Conduction.
+Unlike the base model, these headphones have the manufacturer's 'TurboPitch Technology,' which they advertise helps their bass reproduction.
+However, they still struggle to reproduce a thumpy, punchy bass, so your music lacks fullness.
 That said, vocals and lead instruments are clear and accurate, making these headphones great for vocal-centric genres like podcasts.
 While these headphones are a suitable choice if you want to stay aware of your surroundings while you're listening to audio, if you're looking for headphones that can block out sound, consider more traditional in-ears like the Jaybird Vista 2 Truly Wireless.

 Check out our recommendation for the best wireless earbuds for running and working out, the best headphones for running, and the best headphones.

 The Shokz OpenRun Pro Bone Conduction and the Shokz OpenFit True Wireless are both sports headphones but with different designs.
-The OpenRun Pro are bone-conduction headphones that send vibrations on your bones to reproduce sound and keep your ears open.
+The OpenRun Pro are bone conduction headphones that send vibrations on your bones to reproduce sound and keep your ears open.
 They have a headband that circles behind your head, so they're bulkier than the OpenFit.
-They're certified IP67, so they can handle water immersion, have a longer-lasting battery life, and support multi-device pairing.
+They're certified IP55, so they can handle water immersion, they have a longer-lasting battery life, and they support multi-device pairing.
 Conversely, the OpenFit are buds that sit outside your ear canal and use their speakers to play audio without obstructing your hearing.
 They're more portable and stable, can deliver more bass, and have a graphic EQ that lets you fine-tune their sound.

 The Shokz OpenRun Pro Bone Conduction are the upgraded, next generation of the AfterShokz Aeropex Bone Conduction.
 While both headphones are comfortable, the OpenRun Pro have a significantly better carrying case and better overall battery performance.
 They also have a companion app that offers two EQ presets.
 However, the Aeropex have a higher IP rating.